lowjoel/kvm-guest-drivers-windows-wiki/Building-the-drivers:---Build-customization.md

 **VIRTIO_WIN_NO_LEGACY=1**

-### generate INF files compatible with DIFx framework
+### Generate INF files compatible with DIFx framework
 By default the build generate INF files with exact OS ornamentation, i.e drivers for Win10 contain suffix ".10.0".

 For example "%VENDOR% = NetKVM, NTamd64.10.0"